TDDennison/Data-Oriented-Missile-Sim/README.md

 # Physics Engine
 The physics engine is built using a summation of forces and moments exerted on a body which are integrated into their derived properties over the lifetime of a simulation run.

+Systems will act on entity component data, and any forces that are produced are added to the entity's AccumulatorComponent data.
+This data is ingested by the IntegrationSystem to produce linear and rotational accelerations.
+These accelerations are then integrated into their respective velocities and positions to complete a Six Degrees Of Freedom simulation of physical objects.